check-spelling-sandbox/temurin-build/cyclonedx-lib/README.md

     you need to do three steps [Sample PR](https://github.com/adoptium/temurin-build/pull/3558/files):
     - Update [getDependencies](https://github.com/adoptium/temurin-build/blob/master/cyclonedx-lib/getDependencies) with the new version and SHA
     - Ensure [build.getDependency](https://ci.adoptium.net/job/build.getDependency/) is run to pick up the new version
-    - Update [build.xml](https://github.com/adoptium/temurin-build/blob/master/cyclonedx-lib/build.xml) with the new SHA to allow it to be downloaded successfully during the build (This change can be made along with the getDependencies one if     you co--ordinate the update appopriately
+    - Update [build.xml](https://github.com/adoptium/temurin-build/blob/master/cyclonedx-lib/build.xml) with the new SHA to allow it to be downloaded successfully during the build (This change can be made along with the getDependencies one if     you co--ordinate the update appropriately
 2. If the build and java code does not already have support for the CycloneDX functionality that you need the follow ([Sample PR](https://github.com/adoptium/temurin-build/blob/master/cyclonedx-lib/build.xml))
     - Updates to [cyclonedx-lib/TemurinGenSBOM.java])https://github.com/adoptium/temurin-build/blob/master/sbin/common/sbom.sh) to add a new parameter, a new function to implement it, the call to that function from the `switch` functionality in the `main` function
     - Update [cyclonedx-lib/build.xml](https://github.com/adoptium/temurin-build/blob/master/cyclonedx-lib/build.xml) to add tests for the new functionality